pedasmith/WiFiAnalyzer/WiFiRadarControl/Assets/HelpFiles/Help.md

 Click on **Copy for Excel** to copy the data to the clipboard in a format that Excel will access.
 (It's an HTML table).

 Click on **Copy as CSV** top copy the data to the clipboard as a CSV table.
-## Log

-The Log tab shows a text listing of every access point and the associated details along with detailed information about the Wi-Fi network adapters and the current connected network.
-It's sometimes useful when debugging a complex network problem.

 ## Hotspot
 ![Hotspot Display](../HelpImages/Hotspot-Details.png)